 Snow Peas and Sugar Snaps: Guatemalan snow peas and sugar snap production continue to improve.
-We have started to see quality issues in snow peas.
+However, with rainfall projected, we may see lower yields over the next few weeks.
 Peruvian production remains the same, but quality is subpar.
 Markets are less active on both peas, with more volume coming from Guatemala.
 Out of the West, the supply of snow peas is steady, but the supply of sugar snap peas is minimal.